 What is a Speech Language Pathologist?

-Speech and language pathologists diagnose and treat communication and swallowing disorders in patients.
-Most speech and language pathologists work in schools or healthcare facilities.
-Some work in patients’ homes
+A speech language pathologist is someone who is qualified to evaluate, diagnose and treat a broad range of communication and swallowing disorders in patients.
+Most speech language pathologists work in schools or healthcare facilities, and some work with patients in their homes.

 What does a Speech Language Pathologist do?